muffinista/chatterbot/setup.md

 requests, but it's a little more complicated than just specifying a username/password.

+Running `chatterbot-register` will walk you through all of these steps, and when you are done, you should have a working bot, but it's helpful to know exactly what is going on, so here goes:

 * Login to Twitter with your bot account

 * Go to https://apps.twitter.com/app/new